Bao-Trinh-Quoc/assignment1-HCMUT-231/readMe.md

 changed order of violations in checkPassword <br>
 changed logic in checkPassword --- valid char <br>
 checked findCorrectPassword --- done <br>
+# 27/2/2024
+ensure all stats are in range after every calculations
 <---> testing for git credentials problem